danielwisouza/danielwisouza/README.md

 - Big Data: Databricks, Spark, Hadoop.
 - Databases: SQL Server, Oracle, MongoDB.
 - ETL tools: Integration Services.
-- Programmer: Python, JS, C #.
+- Programmer: Python, JS, C#.
--Self Service BI: Power BI, Analysis Service.
+- Self Service BI: Power BI, Analysis Service.

 I love structure and order and I also value quality.
 I love to spend time researching new things.
 I also like to work in a team, you will learn faster and much more.